Services

 Who is eligible for the Assured Income for the Severely Handicapped (AISH) program?

-To be eligible for the Assured Income for the Severely Handicapped (AISH) program, you must: You are at least 18 years old and not eligible to receive an Old Age Security pension.
-You live in Alberta and are a Canadian citizen or permanent resident.
-You have a severe disability that permanently prevents employment.
+To be eligible for the Assured Income for the Severely Handicapped (AISH) program, you must: Have a severe disability that permanently prevents employment and meet the financial eligibility criteria.
+Be at least 18 years old and not eligible to receive an Old Age Security pension.
+Live in Alberta and be a Canadian citizen or permanent resident.

 Who can I contact for more information about the Assured Income for the Severely Handicapped (AISH)?